nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous AddressBook home folder.
+**Q**: Can buyers and sellers have the same phone number?<br>
+**A**: Yes.
+A single client can be both a buyer and a seller of properties and can use the same phone number in both roles.
+However, two different buyers or two different sellers cannot share the same phone number.

 --------------------------------------------------------------------------------------------------------------------